seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/results/readme.md

 | Avoidance of fully parental genomes | Fully parental segment combinations were penalized to encourage true reassortant candidates rather than unchanged parental genomes. | −70 |

 These biologically informed constraints guided the GA toward reassortant candidates that preserve key functional relationships while still exploring novel segment combinations.

-The GA fitness function was designed to favor reassortant candidates that preserve key influenza segment compatibility relationships.
-Candidate genomes received the strongest reward when the polymerase complex segments PB2, PB1, and PA were inherited together from the same parent.
-Additional fitness was assigned when NP matched the polymerase parent, reflecting NP–polymerase functional association, and when HA and NA were co-inherited from the same parent.
-Candidates with partial polymerase compatibility were given a smaller reward, while fully parental genomes were penalized to encourage genuine reassortant combinations.
-This allowed the GA to search the reassortment space while prioritizing biologically plausible segment constellations.